umairazizawan/Proof_Reader_IA/README.md

 # AI Proof Reader

-This repository contains a minimal proof‑of‑concept for a text proofreading service.
+This repository contains a minimal proof‑of‑concept for a text proofreading App.

 ![alt text](Docs/Front_end.png)